 - Living Will: Living wills are the written statements of your end-of-life desires.
 While we always say that talking to your loved ones about your end-of-life wishes is more important than anything else, putting it in writing for your spouse, family, doctors and care providers is still very important.
 I have written more about end-of-life planning at this blog post as well.

-If you want to learn more about Florida estate planning, please come to one of my free monthly estate planning seminars to learn more.
+If you want to learn more about Florida estate planning, please watch one of my previous recorded estate planning seminars.